Mrs. Jenni Coffen - Kindergarten Teacher

 If you are considering Niles Adventist School for your child's Kindergarten experience, this handbook will tell you more about our curriculum, daily schedule, and how to help your child prepare for Kindergarten.

-This song will help your child learn the names and sounds each letter makes!
-It includes the short and long sounds for each vowel, as well as the two sounds "c" and "s" can make.
+This song will help your child learn the names and primary sounds each letter makes!
+It includes the short and long sounds for each vowel, as well as the two most common sounds "c" and "s" can make.
 By listening to this song daily, your child will quickly learn the letters and their sounds.

 Our classroom handbook contains important information about our curriculum, management plan, daily schedule, and classroom policies.